Azure/Azure-AI-Content-Safety-Private-Preview/Prompt Shields.md

 If you need a higher RPS, please [contact us](mailto:contentsafetysupport@microsoft.com) to request.

-# Quickstart: Prompt Shields (preview)
+# Quickstart: Prompt Shields

-Follow this guide to integrate Azure AI Content Safety Prompt Shields into your application, ensuring text content is scrutinized for both Jailbreak and Indirect attack indicators.
+Follow this guide to integrate Azure AI Content Safety Prompt Shields into your application, ensuring text content is scrutinized for both User Prompt and Documents.

 ## Prerequisites